1. The basic principle

 2.4.
 Displaying monitoring history

 In the availability table, alongside the symbol for the timeline a further symbol can be found: .
-This takes you to a view of the monitoring history with a pre-filled filter for the relevent object and the time range for the query.
+This takes you to a view of the monitoring history with a pre-filled filter for the relevant object and the time range for the query.
 Here you will not only see the event on which the availability analysis is based (the state changes), but also the associated notifications and similar events:

 What is not visible here is the state of the object at the start of the query’s time period.
 The availability calculation looks even further back into the past in order to reliably determine the starting state reliably.